slamice/wri/hipsters/chapter08.md

 "...
 What do you do again?"

-"I don't know didn't I told you twice already."
+"I don't know didn't I te-, told you twice already."

-Stomach pangs of guilt rapped against its walls, with a crowbar or something.
-They were thick, heavy and empty.
+Pangs of guilt rapped with a crowbar or something against stomach walls, and I felt them ringing.
+They were thick, heavy and hollow.
+Full of worry but empty.
 They piled up in there and stuck, but I tried to use them to my advantage and had them try to fuel my intentions.

 We were half asleep though, and after we kissed I gave her a fake number which she lazily swore she'd remember and didn't look back.

-Home, I wiped at my face and brow with a napkin to get the perfume out.
+Home, I wiped at my face and brow with a napkin to get any scent out.
 When I came home I went directly to the shower.
-Renee was on the bed, topless eating pretzels.
+Renee was on the bed, topless eating small hard pretzels.
 She asked me how it was and I said great, and she barely did the laundry so she never knew.